Aleph-Alpha/std/docs/v1/kafka.md

 The kafka package offers a simplified interface for working with Kafka message brokers, providing connection management, message publishing, and consuming capabilities with a focus on reliability and ease of use.

+### Architecture

+The package follows the "accept interfaces, return structs" Go idiom:

+- Client interface: Defines the contract for Kafka operations
+- KafkaClient struct: Concrete implementation of the Client interface
+- Message interface: Defines the contract for consumed messages
+- Constructor returns \*KafkaClient \(concrete type\)
+- FX module provides both \*KafkaClient and Client interface

+This design allows:

+- Direct usage: Use \*KafkaClient for simple cases
+- Interface usage: Depend on Client interface for testability and flexibility
+- Zero adapters needed: Consumer code can use type aliases

 Core Features:

 - Robust connection management with automatic reconnection